How Long Does a Mortgage Preapproval Last?

 - It’s proof that your finances are in good shape and you likely won’t be denied a mortgage

 - It gives you an advantage over other buyers who may be interested but don’t have a preapproval letter

 - It can fast-track your mortgage application because the lender’s underwriters will have direct access to your records

 To get a mortgage preapproval, you’ll need to set up a meeting with a lender at a bank or finance company, or you may be able to complete an online application process with a financing company.
 You’ll want to have the following on hand:

 - Social security number

-- Driver’s license or other picture ID
+- Driver’s license, passport or state-issued picture ID

 - Proof of employment and proof of income/additional income (e.g. recent paystubs, W-2 forms)